pulumi/docs/content/pulumi-up/_index.md

 layout: pulumi-up-2023
 meta_image: /images/pulumiup-2023/meta.png
 meta_desc: |
-    PulumiUP is a virtual conference with industry-recognized leaders, demos, and panel discussions about the future of IaC, Platform Engineering & DevOps and Cloud
+    PulumiUP is a virtual conference with industry-recognized leaders, demos, and panel discussions about the future of IaC, Platform Engineering & DevOps, and Cloud

 event_date: 2024-09-18T08:00:00-07:00